Jayesh-Hyalij/AWS-Features-Implementation/AWS_S3_Features_Implementation_Documentation.md

 - Both source and destination buckets must have versioning enabled.
 - The destination bucket must have a bucket policy allowing replication.

+> **Note:** Cross-Region Replication may incur additional costs and requires proper IAM roles and permissions.

 ### Steps

 1. Enable versioning on both buckets (see step 4).